 Haven Hospice in Gainesville, Florida

-I have something to tell you.
-At some point, you will approach the end of your life.
-This truth can be daunting, isolating, and confusing, but making end-of-life decisions doesn’t have to be.
+At some point, you will approach the end of your life, and you will need to be ready.
+It can be daunting, isolating, and confusing, but it doesn’t have to be.
+You can make end-of-life decisions without being afraid.
 That’s where hospice comes in.

 For anyone walking through the later stages of a terminal illness or experiencing that process with a loved one, the word hospice likely triggers some unpleasant feelings.